catpea/catpea-project/database/furkies-purrkies/poem-1160/index.md

 But, it is always a hit or miss, you will end up skipping songs, some only seem like a good idea but are un-dancable.

-Bring back old songs that you haven’t worked out to in a long while, doesn't work either, it may last for a day, or two…
+Bringing back old songs that you haven’t worked out to in a long while, doesn't work either, it may last for a day, or two…

 But once you danced to a song for a few days,